-This 4-mile out-and-back day hike to takes us to the site where Gaspar de Portolá, assisted by the Ohlone people, made the first European sighting of San Francisco Bay.
+This 4-mile out-and-back day hike starts with a troop-provided tailgate lunch at the Sweeney Ridge Trailhead. before embarking on our hike.
+The midpoint of our hike will be the site where Gaspar de Portolá, assisted by the Ohlone people, made the first European sighting of San Francisco Bay.
+We will pause there for some history and a Scout-led orienteering exercise before returning the way we came.

 In 1769, Spain sent Captain Juan Gaspar de Portolá to lead an expedition to stake claim to southern and central California.
 Portolá and his party of sixty men and 200 horses left from San Diego in search of Monterey Bay, but from their overland approach, they overshot it.
 Lost, hungry, and sick, they were assisted by the local Ohlone people, who accompanied the explorers to the top of Sweeney Ridge.
 It was there that the Portolá party became the first Europeans to see San Francisco Bay.